soyasauce07/FocusFlow/README.md

 ## 🚀 Features

-- 25-minute work and 5-minute break timers
+- Pomodoro app with customizable Focus and Break times
 - Clean and modern UI with light/dark mode support
 - Countdown animation for session progress
 - Cross-platform: Works on Android and Web (Chrome)